CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 Players cannot abilities activated or cast spells during the cleanup step, much like the upkeep step.
 During the cleanup step, damage on creatures wears off, and the player whose turn is ending discards cards to their maximum handsize if they are over that limit.

 ### Deck construction and game formats
 Magic functions as a rules system with which you can play a variety of games, much like how a ball can be used for both soccer and basketball.
 These are called formats, and each one helps to define how the games is played more specifically.
 Unless otherwise noted, players should start the game with 20 life.
+In any format with more then 2 players, the starting player will get to draw on their first turn.

 #### Constructed
 In constucted formats, you bring your own deck of at least 60 cards.
 You are limited to 4 copies of any card, but may use an unlimited number of basic lands.
 The cards you may use in constructed formats are often defined by when they were printed.
 Standard encompasses cards printed in the last 2-3 years, wheras Pioneer allows cards printed since 2012.
 Older formats include Modern (2003 onward), and Legacy (All cards since the games inception in 1994).